sljur/Super_Scouts/project_documentation/deliverable_1_inception.md

 - "I want to be able to add a pack-add a person to my pack by having them scan a QR code.
 Set them up in there, give them permissions, bada bing bada boom."
 This one is pretty self-explanatory; Dave wants to use technology to make life easier; interesting, and sounds similar to Discord.

-<br>**Hypotheses (Valid or Invalid):**<br>
+<br>**Hypotheses (Valid):**<br>
-- The elctronic permission slips; The ability to just go into your phone, find the permission slip that needs signing, sign it electronically, and have the person in charge of the event sign off as well.
+- The electronic permission slips; The ability to just go into your phone, find the permission slip that needs signing, sign it electronically, and have the person in charge of the event sign off as well.
 Basiclaly, remove the need for the printer and having to remember paper permission slips.
 - The QR code idea; I'm not sure how feasible it is- to have someone added to a pack's or troop's account via a code, but it's not to different from the Idea we already had about links being sent to invite someone.
 -  Reconfirmed the idea that there really is a desire to have a scouting or general app that could keep track of communcation, calendars, Progession tracking, and documents all in one place.